IamEzio/media-forge/DESIGN.md

 - Domain logic (job lifecycle, FFmpeg orchestration) is separated from transport (HTTP, Celery).
 - Configuration & infrastructure concerns are isolated from business rules.

 ---

-## 8. Trade-offs

-Some deliberate trade-offs were made to keep the demo focused yet realistic:

-1. **No relational database**
-   - Pros: simpler stack, less operational overhead.
-   - Cons: limited historical job metadata and advanced querying.
-   - Mitigation: Celery and filesystem store enough to track active jobs; a DB could be added later without major refactors thanks to the service abstractions.

-2. **Local volume instead of object storage**
-   - Pros: trivial to run locally with Docker Compose; no external dependencies.
-   - Cons: doesn’t inherently scale to multi-node/region clusters.
-   - Mitigation: `StorageService` can be replaced with an S3-backed implementation in production.

-3. **Single generic worker pool**
-   - Pros: simple deployment model, elastic workers.
-   - Cons: less control over resource allocation per job type.
-   - Mitigation: Celery’s routing and queue system can be used to introduce multiple pools later.

-4. **No sophisticated authentication/authorization**
-   - Pros: simpler for local testing.
-   - Cons: not suitable as-is for multi-tenant production use.
-   - Mitigation: FastAPI’s dependency system can introduce auth later without changing internal services.

----